Sergo2020/Sign_detection/readme.md

-# Innoviz assigment:
+# Sign detection from point cloud

     Sign detection and classification by point cloud.
-    Algorithm is tested on simuatied data.
+    Algorithm is tested on simuatied data, where plate is highly reflective.

 ### Provided materials: